-Nursing home, skilled nursing facility, long-term care center, rest home.
+Nursing home, skilled health care facility, long-term care center, rest home.
 These are all terms used to describe organizations that provide elders a safe place to live along with 24-hour medical care as they age.

 There are many benefits to living in a long-term care facility.
 They include socialization and friendship, engaging activities that help keep minds fresh, nutritious meals, therapy services, spiritual support and even medication distribution.